MikeHopcroft/labyrinth/src/conversion/azure/ISSUES.md

     * vm: convertVM,
   * Convenience function to initialize GraphServices.
   * Write design note
+  * x List Azure types not processed by conversion process
   * x convertIp() should become convertPrivateIp()
   * x Unit test for convertPublicIp()
   * x Unit tests for createPublicIp work in isolation, but fail after other tests have run.